ManticoreGamesInc/platform-documentation/src/references/audio.md

 **Action** - Music for adrenaline pumping sequences.
 These music tracks generally take elements from other styles but primarily cater to more intense game scenarios.

 **Ambient** - Ethereal and drone-like soundscapes that fill the air with a musical atmosphere.
-These can either be dark, neutral or positive.
+These can either be dark, neutral, or positive.

-**Casual & Fun** - Anything fun and upbeat!
+**Casual & Fun** - Anything fun and upbeat.
 Music that pairs nicely with casual games.
 Some tracks in this category may be ideal for "cute' looking games, casual puzzle games or building games.

 **Cinematic** - Music that you will probably hear watching an epic blockbuster or a tear-jerking drama film.
 Ideal for games that have strong cinematic or narrative elements when looking to express strong emotions in your game.